cartesi/docs/docs/tutorials/generic-script/create-project.md

 Despite being included as a tutorial, it should be noted that this is **NOT** the recommended way of implementing a DApp using Descartes.
 It usually makes little sense to waste resources building a full script on-chain - all possible logic should rather be moved over to the off-chain Cartesi Machine.
 However, this strategy is used here for the purposes of illustrating Descartes' potential for running any generic computation in a verifiable way.
 Furthermore, this approach allows us to play with the possibilities without the need of building a different machine for every script we want to try out.
 :::

-As always, a full implementation of this tutorial is available in the [Descartes Tutorials Github repo](https://github.com/cartesi/descartes-tutorials/tree/master/generic-script).
+As always, a full implementation of this tutorial is available in the [Descartes Tutorials GitHub repo](https://github.com/cartesi/descartes-tutorials/tree/master/generic-script).

 ## Initializing the DApp project